-From Kindergarten to Grade 3, children can easily identify with being part of the Body of Christ through gesture and word.
-For example, forming a circle and saying or singing, "We are the Body of Christ," or pointing to others and saying, "You are part of the Body of Christ; I am part of the Body of Christ."
+From Grades K-3, students can easily identify with being part of the Body of Christ through gesture and word.
+For example, forming a circle and saying or singing, "We are the Body of Christ," or pointing to others and saying, "You are part of the Body of Christ"; "I am part of the Body of Christ."
 For the most part, they will identify best with the parish as Church.
-Some of the younger children will not be able to abstract Church as people and church will usually mean the building.
-However they will be able to understand that the members of the Church are God's People.
+Some of the younger students will not be able to abstract Church as people and church as the building.
+However, they will be able to understand that the members of the Church are God's People.